 What is High Cholesterol

-High cholesterol or the build-up of bad cholesterol in our blood; comes from the food we eat.
+High cholesterol, or the build-up of bad cholesterol in our blood; comes from the food we eat.
 Called Low-Density Lipoprotein or LDH.
 Because of this, When your body has too much LDL cholesterol, It joins with fats and other substances in the blood, and bills up in the walls of your blood vessels.
 This buildup is called “plaque.”
 As your blood vessels build up plaque over time, the insides of the vessels narrow.
 This narrowing blocks blood flow to and from your heart and other organs down to a crawl… When blood flow to the heart is blocked, it can cause angina (chest pain) or a heart attack.
 Or in your head, it can cause a stroke.; This is a conversation you need to have with your GP, especially at the yearly checkup time.
 The blood test may be added to your yearly blood test panel.

 A HEALTHY CHOLESTEROL LEVEL

 By living a healthy lifestyle, [I know; where is the fun in that] you can help to keep your cholesterol in a healthy range and lower your risk of heart disease and stroke.
-Also keep in mind if you have a family history of high cholesterol, you will have a greater chance of you having it.
+Also keep in mind, if you have a family history of high cholesterol, you will have a greater chance of you having it.

-Make Healthy Eating Choices, Maintain a Healthy Weight, Get Regular Physical Activity, [I walk in place 3 miles 3 times each week] Quit Smoking, and Limit Alcohol.
-Your body makes all of the cholesterol it needs, so we do not need to obtain cholesterol through foods.
+Make Healthy Eating Choices, maintain a Healthy Weight, Get Regular Physical Activity, [I walk in place 3 miles 3 times each week] Quit Smoking, and Limit Alcohol.
+Your body makes all the cholesterol it needs, so we do not need to obtain cholesterol through foods.
 Eating lots of foods high in saturated fat and trans fat, we know tastes good.
 The magic word here is moderation.

-Overall we need to limit our intakes of saturated food, such as cheese, fatty meats, and dairy desserts. and tropical oils.
+Overall, we need to limit our intakes of saturated food, such as cheese, fatty meats, and dairy desserts.
+And tropical oils.
 Go for food low in saturated fats, added sugar, and salt.
-This food may include lean mean,[chicken] fish, fat-free or low-fat milk, whole grains, fruits, and vegetables.
-The more natural the fiber the better it is for you.
+This food may include lean mean, [chicken] fish, fat-free or low-fat milk, whole grains, fruits, and vegetables.
+The more natural the fiber, the better it is for you.

 The Reason We Should Care:

-As a home care nurse, I was often told, if it is not bothering me why should I bother it?
-The problem with that is, that having a stroke that leaves you unable to speak, with complete paralysis down the right side of your body is devastating.
-Both to the patient and above all, to the significant other who is elderly.
+As a home care nurse, I was often told, if it is not bothering me, why should I bother it?
+The problem with that is, that having a stroke that leaves you unable to speak, with complete paralysis down the right side of your body, is devastating.
+Both to the patient and, above all, to the significant other who is elderly.
 Plus may also be ailing.
 Can you see where I am going with this?
 The nursing home.

 You see, even when you know and are trying to do the right thing, there are no guarantees that you will not have a stroke or a heart attack.
 But we still have to try.
 If you were diagnosed with high cholesterol, take it seriously.
 Take the medication ordered as prescribed and not when you feel like it.
 Eliminate as much saturated fat in your diet as possible.
 It will take time, but persevere.